objectivecosta/blitz/README.md

 ## What is `blitz`

-Blitz is a firewall that works by ARPSpoofing/NPDSpoofing devices in your network to allow for packet inspection and filtering.
+Blitz is a firewall that works by ARP spoofing/NPD spoofing devices in your network to allow for packet inspection and filtering.
 It is written in Rust using tokio:io.

 ## Stage